push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

 <ABlock href="/docs/" title="Developer documentation hub">Learn all about the Unified Push SDK from Push Documentation Hub</ABlock>

-### Push x Metamask Snap
+### Push x MetaMask Snap

-Push started with the vision of enabling seamless communication for web3, Launching snap on Metamask was a big step towards that vision as it allows users to have their communication delivered to them right on their metamask wallet.
+Push started with the vision of enabling seamless communication for web3, launching Snaps for 30 Million users of MetaMask was a big step towards that vision as it allows users to have their communication delivered to them right on their MetaMask wallet.

-We are excited to share that web3 notifications sent by protocols using Push are now delivered to users on Metamask.
+We are excited to share that web3 notifications sent by protocols using Push are now delivered to users on MetaMask.
 If you are a web3 builder, then re-engagement is a big problem for you which get's solved by implementing [web3 notifications with Push now!](/docs "Explore Push Docs")

 <ReactPlayer
   controls